-- Established the one-directional flow of movement at entrances, hallways, and exits and posted signage accordingly. - Posted multiple notices about the importance of mask-wearing.
-Signage is posted indicating that all elevator riders must wear a face covering and follow directional signage regarding which direction to face.
-People should maintain an appropriate distance while approaching and leaving elevator banks and waiting for elevators, to avoid crowding. - Installed signage encouraging staff to use stairwells instead of elevators to minimize waiting time for the elevators. - Installed plexiglass in customer-facing areas. - Taken appropriate steps to ensure adequate ventilation (see below for more details on ventilation). - Installed videoconferencing equipment in designated conference rooms, to facilitate virtual meetings. - Established a daily cleaning schedule for high touch areas. - Made PPE, hand sanitizer and cleaning disinfectant supplies available for all staff. - Placed sanitizing supplies near copiers and other shared equipment. - Implemented a daily health screening assessment enforced by the DCAS personnel or other guard personnel at our sites.
+- Posted multiple notices about the importance of mask-wearing.
+Signage is posted indicating that all elevator riders must wear a face covering and follow directional signage regarding which direction to face. - Installed signage encouraging staff to use stairwells instead of elevators to minimize waiting time for the elevators. - Installed plexiglass in customer-facing areas. - Taken appropriate steps to ensure adequate ventilation (see below for more details on ventilation). - Installed videoconferencing equipment in designated conference rooms, to facilitate virtual meetings. - Established a daily cleaning schedule for high touch areas. - Made PPE, hand sanitizer and cleaning disinfectant supplies available for all staff. - Placed sanitizing supplies near copiers and other shared equipment. - Implemented a daily health screening assessment enforced by the DCAS personnel or other guard personnel at our sites.